 Is there someone I can contact at the AARC to complain about the way the National Sputum Bowl is handled?

-If you want to express your concerns, comments and ideas, email Chair Renee Wunderley or Pam Russell.
+If you want to express your concerns, comments and ideas, email Chair Tom Lamphere or Pam Russell.
 Some of the best changes over the years started at the state level.
 The National Committee has long believed that the Sputum Bowl is a game.
 Sputum Bowl is your chance to learn something about respiratory care and yourself.
 There are no losers.